Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 UK firms often underestimate this layer.
 Many middle managers are promoted for tenure rather than capability, creating hidden drag.

-For CEOs, upgrading managers is often the highest-leverage intervention.
+For C-level executives, upgrading managers is often the highest-leverage intervention.
 Strong managers transform entire functions.

 If managers diminish rather than multiply, no diagnosis of individuals will solve the issue.